 If you prefer to base your decision on the available evidence for either product, you might also want to look at the clinical trials of the products and not just the reviews of customers.
 While both Latisse and RevitaLash receive good reviews online, these reviews may not be a reliable source for replacing an expert’s opinion.
 Compared to RevitaLash, Latisse has undergone various clinical trials to support its effectiveness and safety.

 When looking at Latisse versus RevitaLash or Latisse versus NeuLash, you will often find that most dermatologists and physicians recommend Latisse over other eyelash serums.
-After all, the use of Latisse is supported by FDA approval and physician-guided protocols since it requires prescription prior to use.
-You can also find Latisse online from independent clinics with a doctor’s consultation that can be performed through a telemedicine platform.
+After all, the use of Latisse is supported by FDA approval and physician-guided protocols since it requires a prescription prior to use.
+You can also find Latisse online from independent clinics.
+After a doctor’s consultation, which can be performed through a telemedicine platform, you can get a prescription for Latisse online.

 Latisse vs. other products

-While Latisse seems to be the best product available right now, you may also consider other options.
+While Latisse seems to be the best lash growth serum available right now, you might also consider other options.

 NeuLash is manufactured by Skin Research Laboratories.
-The non-irritating formula claims to deliver results in as little as four weeks.
+Its non-irritating formula claims to deliver results in as little as four weeks.
+Like other natural products, NeuLash contains polypeptides, vitamins, and other botanicals, such as saw palmetto extract, green tea extract, and blackberry extract.
 It is an over-the-counter, non-medicated product that you can buy from selected beauty stores or online retailers even without a prescription.
-However, this product is not FDA approved like other products in the market.
+However, this product is not FDA-approved like Latisse.

 RapidLash is another non-prescription and non-FDA approved product for eyelash growth.
 It is available online from stores like Amazon and Walmart as a fragrance-free and paraben-free product to enhance the eyelashes.
+It contains biotin, panthenol, and amino acids to condition and promote eyelash growth.
 Reviews online say that the mixture of ingredients makes it effective.
-But if you look at the clinical trials, there is no strong evidence available to support their claims.
+But if you look for supporting clinical trials, there is no strong evidence available to support their claims.

-Eyelash extension is a cosmetic application to make the lashes look thicker and longer.
+Eyelash extensions are a cosmetic application to make the lashes look thicker and longer.
 Depending on your supplier, the product can be made of silk, synthetic, human hair, or horsehair.
 The product is applied by using cyanoacrylate adhesives.
-However, special care should be observed so as not to come in contact with the eyelids.
+However, special care should be taken in order to keep the adhesive glue from coming in contact with the eyes.
+Eyelash extensions are a popular option for those who want a temporary solution, although they do require some upkeep to maintain their look.

 When torn between Latisse and lash extensions, think of time as a considerable factor.
-The effects of Latisse last longer compared to those of false extensions.
-It may also be important to know that the glue-on strips of extensions have been reported to irritate the eyes.
+The effects of Latisse last longer compared to the semi-permanent appearance of false extensions.
+It may also be important to know that the glue-on strips of extensions can irritate the eyes.

 While this is a natural and cheaper alternative, it is important to remember that there are no existing scientific studies that prove castor oil helps in eyelash growth.
 But if you opt to go for this natural alternative, be very careful that the oil does not get into your eyes.
-Do allergy testing prior to use by applying first a small amount of castor oil on a small area on your skin before using it for your lashes.
+Do allergy testing prior to use by first applying a small amount of castor oil on a small area on your skin before using it for your lashes.
+It’s also recommended to consult a professional before using a natural alternative.

 Latisse – Where can I buy it?